paul-h/MythCenterXMAS-wide/README.md

                    Prog Lister: Add a background to the details, tweak the layout Custom Record Rules: Add a background and tweak the layout
                    basegallerybuttonlist: add the missing 'cd' state
-                   cdripper: add a background and tweak the layout
+                   cdripper: add a title and background and tweak the layout
+                   import_music: add a background and tweak the layout